Iqrashaheen23/Iqra/README.md

 __API testing__
   * know the difference between SOAP and REST APIs
-  * gained experience through manual testing of APIs created for educational purposes
+  * gained experience through manual testing of APIs created for different apps
-  * know how to manipulate requests and create test cases using the SoapUI tool
+  * know how to manipulate requests, collections & check responce

 __Exploratory testing__
-  * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications
+  * performed out of the box scenarios while testing different features & bug fixes

 __Test documentation__
   * can create test cases and checklists and know how and in which situations to use them effectively
   * able to prepare comprehensive bug reports and provide detailed session reports

 __SQL databases__
   * can write complex requests using subqueries
-  * familiar with the use of aliases and wildcards
-  * know the difference between joins and unions and can use them in queries

-__Python fundamentals__
-  * can write simple functions and algorithms
+  * can write basic SQL queries & joins queries to check DB updates
-  * know when to use for and while
-  * able to comprehend easy codes

 ## Tools